TheBrane/sodi-data-acquisition/README.md

 *1. Select DB*
     - 1.1.
 Pick a structured or unstructured Open Access DB (Data usable for any purpose)

-    - 1.2.
-Validate with the team
+    - 1.2 Validate with team

 *2.Select target data*
     - 2.1.
 Select data and supporting citation data to be scraped